Who is eligible to apply to SURF?

-To introduce disadvantaged and/or underrepresented students to the career of academic medicine through hands-on laboratory and clinical experiences with university clinicians, researchers, and current M.D./Ph.D. trainees; Provide group activities in concert with the integrated UCSD SURF Programs, including orientation to research and research ethics; Provide MSTP-SURF specific activities, including dinner with MSTP students, and lectures on various topics of relevance to Physician-Scientists.
+To introduce disadvantaged and/or underrepresented students to the career of academic medicine through hands-on laboratory and clinical experiences with university clinicians, researchers, and current M.D./Ph.D. trainees; Provide group activities; Provide MSTP-SURF specific activities and workshops; Foster a network between SURF participants, current MSTP students, and research faculty.

 What am I expected to accomplish during this program?

-In conjunction with the 8 week research experience, SURF students will present their research during the UCSD Summer Research Conference.
+In conjunction with the 8 week research experience, SURF students will present their research during the Annual MSTP-SURF Research Symposium.
 Additionally, we request that you include a 5-10 page written paper summarizing the data from your research project.